mm6/ethereum-lab1-hardhat/README.md

 as shown above.
 You need to include clear labels for each answer and place all of the answers on the single .pdf file.

 Note: You do not need to study closely the Javascript in the unit test files.
-Review the code to see what is going on but focus more on the Solidity code.
+Review the Javascript code to see what is going on but focus more on the Solidity code.

 E.1.
 Modify the contract's constructor so that it breaks the "Should show the right owner test".
 Do this by setting the owner's address to 0 at the end of the constructor.
 Use address(0) in the assignment statement.

 E.2.
 Currently, the contract has 1000000 tokens.
-Set this value to 10 so that it breaks the "Should transfer between accounts test".
+Set this value to 10 so that it breaks the "Should transfer tokens between accounts test".

 E.3.
 Comment out the require statement in the transfer function.
 This should break the "Should fail if sender doesn't have enough tokens" test.